 Zermatt is one of the small towns in Switzerland most know for its hiking, climbing, and skiing.
 The town is in the shadow of the iconic pyramid-shaped Matterhorn peak.
 Zermatt is a car-free town and most people arrive by train getting around the town by foot, taxi or bus.

 Zermatt is a summer hiking destination with a long list of hiking trails displayed in the town center directing you to the trails with most having impressive views of the surrounding mountains.
+This is a very popular stop when visiting Switzerland with family!

 The main street Bahnhofstrasse has a lively après ski culture lined with hotels, boutique shops, and restaurants Zermatt is somewhat of a culinary delight with 16 Zermatt restaurants listed in the Michelin guide and one of them has been awarded two Michelin Stars.